jmurthy12/STAT545-hw-murthy-janani/hw04/Homework04_dataReshaping.md

 Gather :

-Gather function converts the data frame longer instead of wider.In the below example we select the columns depicting :
+Gather function creates a longer data rather than a wider data.In the below example we select the columns depicting :

 year,artist\_hotness,artist\_familiarity and duration